Vitamin A | Foods | Absorption | Deficiency Symptoms | Daily Requirement

 Therefore, we cannot properly absorb vitamin A if we eat a low-fat diet.
 Besides, fat helps increase the conversion of carotenoids to true retinol.

 Furthermore, vitamin D is significantly involved in the absorption of retinol.
 And such as vitamin A, vitamin D is also fat-soluble.

-On the one hand, vitamin D helps the body utilize vitamin A, and on the other hand, it counteracts potential toxicity.
+On the one hand, vitamin D helps the body utilize vitamin A; conversely, it counteracts potential toxicity.